computational-biology/metbp/README.md

 > Metal Basepair interaction program is a software tool that detects and analyzes metal interactions with RNA (It can handle DNA anso) base pairs from the crystal structure files stored in mmCIF or PDB format.
 The program gives results in suitable format in plain text as well as in machine readible JSON and CSV formats also.
 The program is a stand alone command line based tool developped for Linux.
 The program is written in C and FORTRAN.

 ## Installation
->Download at least all the files of sys and bin directory.
-	Transfer the 'bin/metallic' executable file to some path folder and transfer all the files of *'sys'* folder to some suitable location.
-	We prefer the following.

->		sudo cp bin/metbp.linux   /usr/local/bin/

->		sudo cp sys/*   /usr/local/bin/
+>Download the binary executable metbp.linux from the latest release into your computer and then add that folder to your PATH variable.
+Done.

 ## Compilation
-> run make.
-The executable file will be stored in the bin directory.
+> If the executable from downloaded from the release does not work for you, then download the source file given in the release and extract them. go to the directory where the Makefile resides. rum the make command from that directory.
+The 'metbp.linux' will be created and will be stored in bin directory. place it to a suitable directory and then add that folder to your PATH variable.
+Done.
 ## Dependencies
 > The compilation process needs a C and a FORTRAN compiler.
 We have assumed *gcc* for C and *gfortran* for FORTRAN.
 We have made the Makefile accordingly.
 If the user wants a different compiler, change the makefile accordingly.

-## About The Makefile
+## A word about the Makefile
 >
 We have given a ready made make file for easy compilation.
 The Makefile assumes *gcc* as C compiler and *gfortran* as FORTRAN compiler.
 If, however, the user do not have access to these compilers and to something else instead, they need a small modification in the Makefile.
 For example, if you have *clang* as C compiler and *f77* as fortran compiler, then chage the following in the Makefile.
 	change `CC := gcc -std=c99` to `CC := clang` and change `FF := gfortran` to `FF := f77`

+## How to run
+> To run the program use the following command.
+`metbp.linux [OPTIONS] [mmCIF/PDB]`<br>
+options are given in detail in the cpmmand-line option section of this document.
+**EXAMPLE:**<br>
+`metbp.linux 1ehz.cif`<br>

 ##  Basepairs
 >Nucleic acids forms base-base interactions for their stebelization.
 These base-base interactions are called basepairs.
 In DNA we mainly observe that a Guanine forms a basepair with a Cytosine and an Adenine forms a baspair with Thymie.
 In RNA, however, varieties of basepairs are observed.
 Typically 158 types of base pairs are theoratically possible, though only 126 of them are found in nature.
 Out of them five base pairs are called canonical and the rest are called non-canonical.
 The canonical basepairs are GC cWW, AU cWW and GU   cWW.